The .gov means it’s official.

 NOTE: The endorsed health certificate (paper, not electronic) must accompany the shipment.
 The endorsed health certificate will be returned by mail (a pre-paid, pre-addressed return label must be provided during certificate submission).

 Saudi Arabia - Summary of Requirements for Live Animals

-Effective July 1, 2019, the Ministry of Foreign Affairs of the Kingdom of Saudi Arabia has placed a temporary ban on Oreochromisniloticus (Nile tilapia) originating from the states of Idaho, Wyoming and Colorado, due to the infections of the Tilapia Lake Virus (TiLV).
+Note: Effective July 1, 2019, the Ministry of Foreign Affairs of the Kingdom of Saudi Arabia has placed a temporary ban on Oreochromisniloticus (Nile tilapia) originating from the states of Idaho, Wyoming, and Colorado, due to the infections of the Tilapia Lake Virus (TiLV).
 Consignments of Oreochromisniloticus originating from all other States must be accompanied by an export health certificate stating the consignments are free of TiLV.

 For species not listed, the requirements are not known.
-However, exporters wanting to ship livestock whose requirements are not listed above, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
+However, exporters wanting to ship livestock and/or germplasm, whose requirements are not listed above, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
 This Import Permit will most likely outline the specific requirements.